 A nonprofit was born, and a group of likeminded activists began collecting food and raising money—two things Food For Thought still does today.
 Betsy, as director, became the organization’s first employee, and one of the first volunteers, Stewart Scofield, became her first official hire.
 In 1999, the organization moved to the site where the food bank is still located, surrounded by organic gardens, in a functional solar-powered facility with a welcoming client service area, a walk-in cooler and freezer, a grocery store-style set-up, and room for offices and meetings.

 Over the past 28 years, Food For Thought has adapted to meet the changing needs of its clients, moving from providing basic palliative care to providing comprehensive nutrition services.
-In 2014, Food For Thought expanded its services to serve neighbors affected by a range of serious illnesses.
-This expansion allows the organization to respond to the unmet nutritional needs in our community.
+In 2014, Food For Thought realized a long-held dream of expanding its mission: to continue to feed HIV+ clients and provide those same life-giving nutritional services to neighbors dealing with other serious illnesses as well.

 Vision, dedication, and serendipity have all helped build the food bank.
 From the beginning, the organization has enjoyed tremendous support from the community in the form of food, money, and volunteers.
 The success of Food For Thought speaks greatly to the goodwill of the people of Sonoma County.
 We have one of the most active volunteer programs in the county, with close to 600 people annually donating their time and energy to the service of our clients.